Whether it's for serious reasons

 - Wolverine uses the identity of "Patch" (wearing an eyepatch), a mercenary, when he acts undercover in the Far East.

-- Daredevil uses "Michael Nelson", a combination of his father's and best friend's names.
+- Daredevil uses "Michael Nelson" (no, not that one), a combination of his father's and best friend's names.

 - In the James Bond novels by James Gardner, Bond often uses the alias of 'James Boldman'.